Kelztergit/Karaokify/README.md

 3. **Recombining** the channels into a mono track, where the vocals (usually centered) are significantly attenuated.

 This results in that cheap old karaoke effect you've probably heard all too many times before.
+### Why It Works

+This method is effective because it exploits the fact that vocals are typically centered in the stereo mix, while instruments are often panned to the left or right.
+By inverting the phase of one channel and combining it with the other, the central vocals cancel out due to phase interference, leaving behind the instrumental tracks.

+### When It Doesn’t Work

+This technique may not be effective in the following scenarios:
+- **Non-Centered Vocals:** If the vocals are panned to one side, they will not be adequately removed.
+- **Mono Tracks:** If the audio is mono or does not have distinct left and right channels, phase inversion cannot be applied.
+- **Instrumental Centering:** If instrumental parts are also centered, they will be attenuated along with the vocals.
+- **Uneven Mixing:** Variations in how the original audio is mixed can impact the effectiveness of this method.

 ## Getting started
 To check for and install prerequisites before using the program for the first rime run it using the `--setup` option